 What happens when your payment holiday is over?

-The payments missed during the holiday will be added to your outstanding balance, along with the interest.
+Under normal circumstances, the payments missed will be added to your outstanding balance, along with the interest.

 This means your monthly repayments will be higher than before.
 How much higher largely depends on how long you have left on your loan term.

-You can ask for another payment holiday of up to three months, but there might be options available to you.
+If you are still experience payment difficulties you can ask for another payment holiday of up to three months, but only until the 31 October 2020.
+There might be other options available to you.

 Make sure you’ve claimed everything you’re entitled to

 If you’re worried about cashflow, have a look at what you’re spending and what income you have coming in.

 Look at how to cut your household bills, such as switching providers for your gas, electricity or mobile phone contracts.